kyledeguzmanx/fDev-website-WeatherAppV1/README.md

 # WEATHER APP

 ## INTRODUCTION
-A weather website for Los Angeles California built with OpenWeatherMap API
+A weather website for Los Angeles California built with OpenWeatherMap API.
+The website will show the location, day, date, temperature, and other weather information.

 ## TECHNOLOGY USED
 - Current Weather Data API by [OpenWeatherMap](https://openweathermap.org/)
 - Google Fonts
 - JSON FILE FORMAT
 - Live SASS Compiler Extension on VS Code